Moon (gamer): 2006 Slump

 "I think the old Moon, the Moon from 2005 is back."

 In December he was invited to International Electronic Sports Tournament in Beijing, China, beating Xiaofeng Li in the grand finals he won US$20,000 in the tournament and finished 2006 with a major win.

 2007 Domination

 It was reported February 2007 that Jang Jae-ho had extended his contract with Meet Your Makers for a year with a US$10,000 monthly salary.

-Building on his strong run towards the end of 2006, 2007 looked to be Jang Jae-ho's strongest year yet.
-He has so far this year defended his MBC Game World War title four times, which is a televised series of show matches in South Korea paying out US$10,000 to a seasonal champion.
+Following a strong run at the end of 2006, Jang Jae-ho continued his performance into 2007.
+During that year, he defended his MBC Game World War title four times.
+The event is televised series of show matches in South Korea that awards US$10,000 to the seasonal champion.

 He won the biggest amount of prize money ever turned out in a WarCraft III competition in Moscow, Russia by winning Game-X. He has also won in China, one of which was considered to be attended by almost all top tier professional Warcraft III players; the World Series of Video Games stop in Wuhan, China.
 Moon won over US$130,000 in prize money in 2007.